340B Drug Pricing Program: Manufacturer Discounts Offer Benefits, but Federal Oversight Needs Improvement

 We examined (1) the extent to which covered entities generate 340B revenue, factors that affect revenue generation, and how they use the program; (2) how manufacturers' distribution of drugs at 340B prices affects covered entities' or non-340B providers' access to drugs; and (3) HRSA's oversight of the 340B program.

 Findings: Thirteen of the 29 covered entities GAO interviewed reported that they generated 340B program revenue that exceeded drug-related costs, which includes the costs of purchasing and dispensing drugs.
 Of those remaining, 10 did not generate enough revenue to exceed drug-related costs, and six did not report enough information for GAO to determine the extent to which revenue was generated.
 Several factors affected 340B revenue generation, including drug reimbursement rates.
 Regardless of the amount of revenue generated, all covered entities reported using the program in ways consistent with its purpose.
 For example, all covered entities reported that program participation allowed them to maintain services and lower medication costs for patients.
 Entities generating 340B program revenue that exceeded drug-related costs were also able to serve more patients and to provide additional services.

 According to 340B program stakeholders that GAO interviewed, manufacturers' distribution of drugs at 340B prices generally did not affect providers' access to drugs.
 However, 340B stakeholders reported issues with covered entities accessing intravenous immune globulin (IVIG) at 340B prices.
-Stakeholders reported that manufacturers restricted the distribution of the drug at 340B prices, resulting in 340B hospitals having to purchase at higher prices in order to meet their demand.
+Stakeholders reported that manufacturers restricted the distribution of the drug at 340B prices, resulting in 340B hospitals having to purchase at higher prices to meet their demand.
 These restrictions happen on an ongoing basis because the IVIG is susceptible to drug shortages.